Register your office to receive a $50 credit towards your first case.

 Switching from physical impressions to intraoral scanners is one of the most impactful changes you can make for managing rush cases.
 Digital scans eliminate the time and variables associated with shipping physical models.
 In fact, submitting digital cases can make them ready for the lab about three days faster, a huge advantage when every hour counts.
 Beyond speed, digital impressions offer superior accuracy, reducing the likelihood of distortions that can lead to remakes.
 For a rush case, getting it right the first time is non-negotiable, and a clean digital scan provides the perfect foundation.

-Integrated Case Management Software
+Streamline Workflows with Case Management Software

 A robust case management system acts as the central nervous system for your practice, especially during a high-stakes rush order.
 Modern platforms give you a real-time view of every case’s status, from submission to completion, and many offer mobile access so you can track progress anywhere.
 This software helps automate daily operations and keeps all case-related information organized in one place.
 Instead of searching through emails or paper trails, your team has instant access to everything they need, ensuring everyone is on the same page and can act quickly.

-Online Portals for Real-Time Updates
+Use Online Portals for Instant Case Updates

 An online portal is your direct, 24/7 line of communication with your dental lab, replacing outdated paper forms and phone tag with a streamlined system.
 Through a dedicated portal, you can submit cases, upload files, and track progress in real time.
 This transparency is invaluable for rush cases, as it allows you to manage patient expectations accurately.
 These systems also store your preferences and send automated reminders, ensuring no detail gets missed.
 It’s a faster, more organized way to go digital and collaborate with your lab partner when time is of the essence.